Your cart is currently empty!

 At their most elaborate, tropes could serve not just as prefaces to an entire Introit, but also as introductions to each psalm verse within the antiphon, to the following verses, or even to the doxology.
 In practice, tropes could be inserted at several points, functioning as interpolations as well as prefaces.
 Unlike the syllabic sequence, which stood in sharp contrast to the melismatic alleluia that preceded it, tropes adopted the neumatic style of the antiphons they accompanied, effectively becoming part of the original.
 Because the first words of chants were always sung by the precentor to establish the pitch, it is thought that tropes may have been distinguished from the choral antiphons by being assigned to soloists.

 The Agnus Dei was introduced as a separate chant by Pope Sergius I in the late 7th century and later became the subject of troping, especially during the 9th and 10th centuries.
-According to a theory proposed by Michel Huglo, the regionalization of early tropes reflects the political divisions of the Carolingian Empire after 843.
+According to a theory proposed by French musicologist Michel Huglo, the regionalization of early tropes reflects the political divisions of the Carolingian Empire after 843.
 The earliest Agnus tropes, found in both East and West Frankish sources, show few melodic variants and likely predate 850; later tropes are more regionally distinct and often more poetic and symmetrical.

 Terms like farsing and glossing have also been used for troping, especially for practices like alternating verses of a lesson with phrases from pre-existing chants in certain Christmas liturgies, or for devotional songs popular in Bohemia in the 14th and 15th centuries.